drasimov/csa.guide/unit_3.md

   ```
 - **Redundant Conditions**: Overlapping conditions (e.g., `if (score >= 90)` followed by `else if (score >= 80 && score <= 90)`) can be simplified.
 ---
-## 3. De Morgan’s Laws
+## 3. De Morgan's Laws
 ### Definition
-De Morgan’s Laws describe the relationship between logical operators and their negations, allowing simplification or transformation of Boolean expressions.
+De Morgan's Laws describe the relationship between logical operators and their negations, allowing simplification or transformation of Boolean expressions.
 They are critical for optimizing conditional logic and understanding complex conditions in AP CS A.
 ### Rules
 - **First Law**: The complement of the conjunction of two conditions is equivalent to the disjunction of their complements.
   - Formal: `!(A && B) == !A || !B`